PEP

 Coca-Cola is about to report earnings.
 Here's what to expect

-Shares of Coke have risen 15% so far this year, bringing its market value up to $310.5 billion.
+Shares of Coke have risen nearly 10% this year, increasing its market value to around $295 billion.

 AI PredictionBeta